 The former Penn State tight end Tyler Warren made his NFL Week 1 debut on Sunday as the Indianapolis Colts faced the Miami Dolphins at home.
-His debut was impressive from down-converting receptions to throwing up blocks that put the Colts in ideal red zone position..
-He helped Indianapolis secure its first win of the season, 33-8.
+His debut was impressive from down-converting receptions to throwing up blocks that put the Colts in ideal red zone position.
+Indianapolis secure its first win of the season, 33-8, with help from the rookie tight end.

 It was Warren's afternoon from the first play of the game.
-He separated himself from the Dolphins' defenseman, making space while Colts quarterback Daniel Jones had all the room in the world to find Warren.
+He separated himself from the Dolphins' defenseman, making space while Colts quarterback Daniel Jones had nothing but space to find Warren.
 His reception and advance was good for a first down along the sidelines.

 His longest reception was good for 21 yards.
-On first-and-10 early in the first quarter, Warren put Indianapolis is ideal position at the Miami 11-yard line.
+On first-and-10 early in the first quarter, Warren made a 21-yard catch, his longest of the afternoon, that placed Indianapolis at Miami's 11-yard line.
 Jumping up, he made the catch and held on as he was tackled down deep in Dolphin territory.

 Aside from the receiving side of the game, the tight end was essential in blocking.
-After making the 21-yard catch and the Colts advanced to first-and-goal, Warren threw up a big block to try and make room for Jones to push his way into the end zone.
-Indianapolis had to settle for a field goal after Jones only advanced good enough to bring up fourth-and-five.
+After making the 21-yard catch that advanced the Colts to first-and-goal, Warren threw up a big block in attempt to make room for Jones.
+The quarterback couldn't push his way all the way into the end zone.
+Indianapolis ultimately settled for a field goal after Jones only pushed through enough to bring up a fourth down.

 Late in the fourth quarter, Warren had a 15-yard catch on third-and-four.
 Right after making the grab, he put the breaks on and redirected to pick up more yards and move the chains without question.